Salty's Lighthouse: Episodes

-Broadcast

-The series premiered on October 3, 1997 and ended on June 26, 1998 on TLC (part of Ready Set Learn block) in the United States, but aired in reruns until February 23, 2003.
-Internationally, it aired on Channel 4 in the UK, MBC 3 in the Middle East, Dubai 33 in the Emirates, Fox Kids in Australia, Bahrain TV Channel 55 in Bahrain, SABC2 in South Africa, TV3 in Ireland, TVN in Poland, TV Cultura in Brazil, the Arutz HaYeladim in Israel, TeleAsturias in Spain, BFBS (which is seen in several countries such as Germany, Falkland Islands, Gibraltar, Belize, and Bosnia), CBC Television and SCN in Canada, Prime 12 in Singapore, Playhouse Disney in Taiwan and UBC Kids in Thailand, in addition, also airing on CVM Television in Jamaica.

 Home Video releases

 United States

 In 1999, Interactive Learning Group (under license from Sunbow and Sony Wonder) released three VHS tapes containing two episodes each (1 full episode) for their Video Buddy Interactive System.

-In 2012, episodes are available online on Kidobi, a video streaming site for preschool content.
+In 2012, episodes were available online on Kidobi, a video streaming site for preschool content.

 United Kingdom

 In November 2000, Maverick released a VHS tape of the series containing six episodes (3 full episodes).

 In 2005, Metrodome Distribution (a distributor owned by Sunbow's then-parent TV-Loonland AG) released a compilation VHS/DVD called "Toddler Time!", which included the two episodes 'Taking Off' and 'Let's Party' (making one full episode).